 Summit Pet Hospital and Care

 When asked if a declaw is ok for a cat long term they said yes, the cats are a little sore but are up and walking the next day.
+Another employee said it takes 2 weeks to a month to completely heal.

-Millcreek Animal Hospital
+Millcreek Animal Hospital, AAHA hospital

-They have two vets who do them.
+One employee said they have two vets who do them.
 When asked if a declaw is ok for a cat long term they said the cats sometimes get arthritis.
 You need a doctor’s note do get an all four paw declaw, for example if you are on blood thinners.

 The Animal Clinic